pytorch/serve/docs/token_authorization_api.md

 ## How to set and disable Token Authorization
 * Global environment variable: use `TS_DISABLE_TOKEN_AUTHORIZATION` and set to `true` to disable and `false` to enable token authorization.
 Note that `enable_envvars_config=true` must be set in config.properties for global environment variables to be used
-* Command line: Command line can only be used to disable token authorization by adding the `--disable-token` flag.
+* Command line: Command line can only be used to disable token authorization by adding the `--disable-token-auth` flag.
 * Config properties file: use `disable_token_authorization` and set to `true` to disable and `false` to enable token authorization.

 Priority between env variables, cmd, and config file follows the following [TorchServer standard](https://github.com/pytorch/serve/blob/master/docs/configuration.md)